Find Trade Colleges

 The states with the most job growth for Nursery Worker are Alaska, Nevada, and Vermont.
 Watch out if you plan on working in South Carolina, Florida, or Hawaii.
 These states have the worst job growth for this type of profession.

-Salary for a Nursery Worker
+How Much Does a Nursery Worker Make?

-The typical yearly salary for Nursery Workers is somewhere between $21,900 and $35,200.
+The average yearly salary of a Nursery Worker ranges between $21,900 and $35,200.

 undefined